Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/custom-transports.md

 The MLAPI supports community contributions for Transport implementations.
 See the [MLAPI Community Contributions](https://github.com/Unity-Technologies/mlapi-community-contributions)  repository to learn more.

-To use a Transport, download the ZIP file you want from the CI server, export it into your assets folder, and it will show up automatically in the NetworkingManager.
+To use a Transport, follow the [Community Transport Installation Guide](https://github.com/Unity-Technologies/mlapi-community-contributions/blob/master/Transports/README.md).

 ## Writing Your Own